Gov. Beshear asks President Biden to posthumously promote Buffalo Soldier, Kentuckian Col. Charles Young

 In 2019, the Kentucky Center for African American Heritage in Louisville unveiled a special flag memorial in his honor.

-Governor Beshear posthumously promoted Young to honorary rank of Brigadier General in the Commonwealth of Kentucky.
+Governor Beshear posthumously promoted Young to the honorary rank of Brigadier General in the Commonwealth of Kentucky.

 ►Make it easy to keep up-to-date with more stories like this.
 Download the WHAS11 News app now.
 For Apple or Android users.